Updated: Jun 13

 Opening times and menu on: https://www.cotswoldbarn.com/

 Please consider shopping for your groceries in our local farm shops whilst visiting the Cotswolds.
-You will certainly have much better quality food and overall shopping experience than at chain supermarkets.
+You will certainly have much better quality food and an overall shopping experience than at chain supermarkets.
 But it is not just about that.
 You will also help a lot of local small businesses stay afloat.
 At the end of the day, they make our economy so rich and diverse and our shopping so interesting.